fontsource/fontsource/website/PRODUCT.md

 - Self-hosting is the recommended path; CDN delivery is a supported alternative.
 - Font metadata, subsets, weights, styles, variable axes, licenses, generated CSS, and package naming are product-critical data.
 - Users can search, filter, preview, configure, install, download, and organize fonts into browser-local collections.
+- Font Set keeps one configured setup per family and generates combined, exact-version package or CDN output without requiring an account.
 - The site supports light and dark color schemes and responsive layouts.
 - Font licenses vary by family.
 The product must not imply that every font uses the same license.
 - The website is a React Router application deployed to Cloudflare Workers and depends on Fontsource APIs and Algolia search.